 - the edited register and the electoral register if you’re in Northern Ireland

 Registering to vote anonymously

-You may be able to register anonymously if you can show that there’s a good reason, eg you’re concerned about your safety.
+You may be able to register anonymously if you can show that there’s a good reason, for example if you’re concerned about your safety.

-Your details won’t appear on either version of the electoral register if you register anonymously.
+Your details will not appear on either version of the electoral register if you register anonymously.